 The best part is, you can just buy it in a can and pour it into whatever dish you’re making.
 All major supermarkets carry it for a reasonable price (approx £1 at Tesco), either in the oriental or cooking sauces section.
 Don’t confuse it with coconut milk – cream contains less water and is much thicker.
 But if a recipe calls for coconut milk instead, you can dilute down the cream and still use it in its place.
 Likewise, if you only have coconut milk but need the cream, simply pop your can of coconut milk in the fridge overnight.
 When you open it, you’ll have a layer of cream on top!

 Meal Ideas – added to a spicy soup to mellow the flavour, in a Thai curry, used as whipped cream for a cake topping, replacing butter in pie crusts, to make ice cream.

 Are you ready to get started with these ingredients?
 Great!
-Why not show us what you made!
-Tag us @learnervegan on social media, or drop us an email and your pics could be shared by us!
-You can also get some handy advice about surviving your first food shop as a new vegan.
+Why not show me what you made!
+Tag me @learnervegan on social media, or drop me an email.

 PS.
 Before you go, have you joined the community?
 We have a private Facebook group designed to help moms reach their health goals.
 It’s a positive, non-judgmental safe space where all questions are welcome.
 We have plenty of meal ideas and brainstorming, too!

 You should also grab my FREE Action Plan: ‘From Junk Food Mom To Nourished Vegan!’
 It includes 5 steps I took to ditch the junk food from my diet, lose 28lb and gain energy.